AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 <object data="https://cdn.adguard.com/public/Adguard/Blog/vpn/protocol/4.svg" type="image/svg+xml">
     <img src="https://cdn.adguard.com/public/Adguard/Blog/vpn/protocol/4.svg"></object>

 AdGuard VPN also has its own [*protocol*](https://kb.adguard.com/en/vpn/adguard-vpn-general/how-adguard-vpn-works).
-One of its advantages is that the traffic transmitted using the AdGuard VPN protocol is difficult to distinguish from usual traffic.
+One of its advantages is that the traffic transmitted using the AdGuard VPN protocol is difficult to distinguish from the regular traffic.
 The VPN tunnel looks like normal HTTPS traffic, so it is extremely difficult to detect and block it.
 In addition, it is based on the mechanisms of the modern HTTP/2 protocol, which ensures high connection speed.

 <object data="https://cdn.adguard.com/public/Adguard/Blog/vpn/protocol/5.svg" type="image/svg+xml">
     <img src="https://cdn.adguard.com/public/Adguard/Blog/vpn/protocol/5.svg"></object>